 The "Terms and Conditions of the Notes" set out below provide for certain fallback arrangements in the event that a published benchmark (including any page on which such benchmark may be published (or any successor service)) becomes unavailable, including the possibility that the rate of interest could be determined by an independent adviser or the Issuer or set by a successor rate or an alternative reference rate and that such successor rate or alternative reference rate may be adjusted (if required) in order to reduce or eliminate, to the extent reasonably practicable in the circumstances, any economic prejudice or benefit (as applicable) to investors arising out of the replacement of the relevant benchmark.
 However, any such adjustment may not be successful in eliminating economic prejudice or benefit and the Notes may still perform differently than they would if the original rate had remained in place.
-In certain circumstances the ultimate fallback of interest for a particular Interest Period may result in the rate of a fixed rate for floating rate based on the rate which was last observed on the Relevant Screen Page.
+In certain circumstances the ultimate fallback of interest for a particular Interest Period may result in the rate of interest for the last preceding Interest Period being used.
+This may result in the effective application of a fixed rate for floating rate based on the rate which was last observed on the Relevant Screen Page.
 In addition, due to the uncertainty concerning the availability of successor rates and alternative reference rates and the involvement of an independent adviser or the relevant Issuer, the relevant fallback provisions may not operate as intended at the relevant time.